slamora/brackets-wiki/CodeMirror-v3-integration.md

 **General bugs:**
 * Flickery throw scrolling - there's a potential patch for this listed in https://github.com/marijnh/CodeMirror/issues/810, but it breaks horizontal scrolling
-* Stuttery throw scrolling - this seems much worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch)
+* Stuttery throw scrolling - this seems worse in brackets than in theme demo in chrome (even when merged with no-flex-box branch), but it's noticeable in vanilla CodeMirror too
 * Horizontal position of gutter is different.
 Fixed in [add307e5](https://github.com/adobe/brackets/commit/add307e5f9bda545e1863ac50e52711aa897b7f6)
 * Can't horizontally scroll all the way to the right (last few characters are cut off).
 Fixed in [add307e5](https://github.com/adobe/brackets/commit/add307e5f9bda545e1863ac50e52711aa897b7f6)
 * **Fixed gutter moves around while scrolling horizontally (seems to be true only in Brackets, and only for trackpad scrolling; worse when inline editor is open)**